Winter count: Description

-Creation of Winter Counts
+Creation of winter counts

 Traditionally each band would choose a single keeper of the winter count.
 Until the twentieth century, these keepers were always men.
 They would consult with tribal elders to reach a consensus for choosing a name for the year.
 The keeper chose his successor in recording the count, who was often a family member.
-In many cases, winter counts were buried with their keepers when they died, which meant that many winter counts were recreated copies done by an apprentice or collector.
+In many cases, winter counts were buried with their keepers when they died, so that many winter counts were recreated copies done by an apprentice or collector.

 Until the late 19th century, winter counts were recorded on buffalo hides.
 When buffalo became scarce, keepers resorted to using muslin, linen, or paper.
 The annual pictographs began on either the left or right side of the drawing surface and could be run in lines, spirals, or serpentine patterns.
 Epidemic diseases were commonly depicted in winter counts, providing some historical record of the effects of illnesses among tribes.
-While much of the information provided by winter counts about epidemics is studied alongside accounts written by fur traders, missionaries, and military personnel, records have been able to identify the accuracy of the effects of an epidemic.
+By studying written accounts from fur traders, missionaries, and military personnel from a winter count's time and place of origin, scholars gain a broader understanding of the effects of epidemics.

 Today, winter counts serve as valuable historical sources when recalling the history of the Great Plains peoples as well as their experiences with colonialism.
-During the nineteenth century, settler colonialism led to the marginalization of many groups of Sioux people, and as many Indigenous groups were not literate in a European sense, their story was largely omitted from American history, which was predominantly dependent on written source material.
+During the nineteenth century, settler colonialism led to the marginalization of many groups of Sioux people.
+Because many Indigenous groups were not literate in a European sense, their story was largely omitted from an American history that was predominantly dependent on written source material.